nbasilico/debian-mips/guides/quick-start.md

 ### Entry points
 As shown in the example, linking an object file with `ld` will look for an entry point labeled `__start`.
 Your program must start at the global (`.globl`) tag `__start` and it must end with an `exit` syscall as this segment will be the root of the call stack.
-Technically omitting `__start` will let `ld` start at a default address, although it will show a warning and should be avoided.
+Technically, omitting `__start` will let `ld` start at a default address, although it will show a warning and should be avoided.

 #### Entry points with C initializers
 The C library initializers contain a `__start` tag which contains initialization features, including jumping at the tag `main`.
 If you want to make use of said features link the object files and start your program at the `main` tag.
 Since your main is not the root of the call stack (it is in fact a callee), remember to terminate it with `jr $ra` and not by using the `exit` syscall.